| |

 black and Phaeomelanine, which causes a reddish color.

-if you look hard, you'll recognize the typical pattern."
-(Link:
+you look hard, you'll recognize the typical pattern."

 This picture is a good excample